 To visit Hill Philopappos – Socrates Prison – Muses Hill & Phynx Hill will take about 2 hours

-*The Hills of Athens Tours is available all year round.
+*The Hills of Athens Tours is available all year round in private.

 *Pick up and Drop Off

 *Transport and Driver

 The price is reduced by 50% during winter (1 November and 31 March).
 Children under 18 (with proof of ID), students and others (scroll down for the full list) pay €10 for their tickets (€5 during winter).
 Entry to the Acropolis not only gives you access to the Citadel (where you can see the Parthenon and the Erechtheion) but also the North and South slopes, where you will find the Odeon of Herodes Atticus and the Theatre of Dionysus – amongst other features.